Trustworthy Transfer Learning: A Survey: Knowledge Trustworthiness

-\item {\bf\em Source-Free Adaptation:} In contrast to hypothesis transfer learning, source-free adaptation~\shortcite{KunduVVB20,SHOT} enables hypothesis transfer from the source to the target domains using only unlabeled target data.
-To solve this problem, SHOT~\shortcite{SHOT} is proposed to update the feature extractor of the pre-trained source model for the target domain while keeping the source classifier fixed.
+\item {\bf\em Source-free Adaptation:} In contrast to hypothesis transfer learning, source-free adaptation~\cite{KunduVVB20,SHOT} enables hypothesis transfer from the source to the target domains using only unlabeled target data.
+To solve this problem, SHOT~\cite{SHOT} is proposed to update the feature extractor of the pre-trained source model for the target domain while keeping the source classifier fixed.
 It maximizes the mutual information between intermediate feature representations and the output of the classifier, and also minimizes the prediction error using self-supervised pseudo labels.
-The follow-up works have developed source-free adaptation frameworks from various perspectives: clustering~\shortcite{yang2022attracting}, pseudo-labeling~\shortcite{boudiaf2023search,lee2022confidence}, data augmentation~\shortcite{KunduKBMKJR22,hwang2024sfda}, etc. As discussed in \shortcite{mitsuzumi2024understanding}, most existing source-free adaptation approaches focus on understanding the discriminability-diversity trade-off: the former improves the discriminability of unlabeled target samples in the latent feature space while the latter ensures prediction diversity for all classes.
-In particular, \shortciteA{mitsuzumi2024understanding} establish a theoretical connection between source-free adaptation and self-training~\shortcite{wei2021theoretical} in terms of discriminability and diversity losses.
+The follow-up works have developed source-free adaptation frameworks from various perspectives: clustering~\cite{yang2022attracting}, pseudo-labeling~\cite{boudiaf2023search,lee2022confidence}, data augmentation~\cite{KunduKBMKJR22,hwang2024sfda}, etc. As discussed in \cite{mitsuzumi2024understanding}, most existing source-free adaptation approaches focus on understanding the discriminability-diversity trade-off: the former improves the discriminability of unlabeled target samples in the latent feature space while the latter ensures prediction diversity for all classes.
+In particular, \citet{mitsuzumi2024understanding} establish a theoretical connection between source-free adaptation and self-training~\cite{wei2021theoretical} in terms of discriminability and diversity losses.
 This connection enables improved training of source-free adaptation by incorporating an auto-adjusting diversity constraint and teacher-student augmentation learning.
-In contrast, \shortciteA{KunduKBMKJR22} and \shortciteA{han2023discriminability} study the discriminability-transferability trade-off in the context of source-free adaptation.
-Theoretically, \shortciteA{shen2023balancing} derive an information-theoretic generalization error bound for multi-source-free adaptation based on a bias-variance trade-off.
-Here, bias is triggered by the label and feature misalignments across domains, and variance is triggered by the number of pseudo-labeled target samples. \shortciteA{yi2023when} establish the connections between source-free adaptation and learning with noisy labels~\shortcite{liu2020early}, given the findings that the pseudo-labels of target samples generated by the source model can be noisy due to domain shift.
-They theoretically justify the existence of the early-time training phenomenon (ETP) in source-free adaptation scenarios and propose using early learning regularization~\shortcite{liu2020early} to prevent the model from memorizing label noise during training.
-Empirically, in addition to standard vision tasks, \shortciteA{boudiaf2023search} reevaluate existing source-free adaptation methods in a more challenging set of naturally occurring distribution shifts in bioacoustics.
+In contrast, \citet{KunduKBMKJR22,han2023discriminability} study the discriminability-transferability trade-off in the context of source-free adaptation.
+Theoretically, \citet{shen2023balancing} derive an information-theoretic generalization error bound for multi-source-free adaptation based on a bias-variance trade-off.
+Here, bias is triggered by the label and feature misalignments across domains, and variance is triggered by the number of pseudo-labeled target samples. \citet{yi2023when} establish the connections between source-free adaptation and learning with noisy labels, given the findings that the pseudo-labels of target samples generated by the source model can be noisy due to domain shift.
+They theoretically justify the existence of the early-time training phenomenon (ETP) in source-free adaptation scenarios and propose using early learning regularization~\cite{liu2020early} to prevent the model from memorizing label noise during training.
+Empirically, in addition to standard vision tasks, \citet{boudiaf2023search} reevaluate existing source-free adaptation methods in a more challenging set of naturally occurring distribution shifts in bioacoustics.
 Their findings indicate that these existing methods often lack generalizability and perform worse than no adaptation in some cases.
 This highlights the necessity of evaluating source-free adaptation methods across a range of tasks, data modalities, and degrees of distribution shifts.